 After Congress appropriates funds for the project, NSF proceeds to award the cooperative agreements (CAs) or contracts for construction, acquisition, and commissioning of the facility.
 The policies and procedures in the publicly available NSF Proposal and Awards Policy and Procedures Guide, apply to major facility projects awarded under a cooperative agreement.
 Questions about the internal guidance that covers details of the internal award process from proposal generation through merit review, DRB and NSB reviews, and final award should be directed to the PO.
 The Recipient(s) provides periodic financial and technical status reports to NSF according to the terms and conditions of the CA or contract.
 The project is subjected to periodic post-award reviews that may examine any or all of the following topics: technical performance, cost, schedule, and management performance.
-These reviews are typically held at the facility and are conducted at least annually.
-More frequent reviews may take be scheduled based on the project's expenditure rate or due to any other technical or management issues that arise.
+These reviews may be scheduled based on the project's expenditure rate or due to any other technical or management issues that arise.